-If you wish to apply for an accommodation from Kouvolan Asunnot, the first step is to fill the digital application form, at the link: Housing Application - Kouvolan Asunnot Oy.
-Please note that after filling the form, your application will be sent in the applicants queue.
-Kouvolan Asunnot will contact you by sending an offer, based on your needs listed in the application.
-To accept the offer, you will have to pay the deposit before the deadline indicated in the offer.
+If you wish to apply for a Kouvolan Asunnot apartment, we recommend doing it as soon as possible due to the limited number of availabilities.
+The first step is to fill the digital application form you find on their website: Homepage - Kouvolan Asunnot Oy. .
+After filling and sending the form, your application will be sent in the applicants queue.
+Kouvolan Asunnot will contact you with an offer that you can accept by paying the deposit before the deadline indicated in the offer.